07 Jul, 2023 If a solution for Māori wellbeing is needed it’s about values not the Treaty!

 >> What bad might our pursuit of honouring Te Tiriti have inadvertently achieved?

-• No amount of money can fix a problem that is in our heads and hearts!
+• No amount of money can fix a problem that is in our heads and hearts.

 • Concurrently, with healthy thinking, the environment around a person doesn’t have to be within them.
-(People in prison can feel free – while people who are ‘free’ can feel imprisoned).
+(People in prison can feel free – while people who are ‘free’ can feel as-if imprisoned).

-To illustrate – I have things in my own life in mind here for which I could play the ‘victim’ card.
+To illustrate, I have things in my own life in mind here for which I could play the ‘victim’ card.

 Hurts like these are healed through the power of forgiveness alone!

-• How are they to find spiritual, mental and emotional health – to empower health in all areas of life?
+I think we all appreciate the challenge.
+Some of our immigrants appreciate it the best – noting some are first-generation victims of injustice, having literally lost homes, finances, land, heritage and families.
+How are they to find spiritual, mental and emotional health – to empower health in all areas of life?

 The money given (secondly) serves to put choices in the hands of Māori – which is important and needed in view of not only assets lost, but also the esteem, confidence and opportunity associated with it.
 As I’ve discussed elsewhere in prior years, many Iwi are doing very well with their investments.
 As a result there is economic help and related benefits available to Māori in many Iwi, the likes of which the rest of us will never get.
 And this is only set to increase.

 There is nothing unfair in this – so it is noted.
-This is no different to the way some moderately wealthy families have family trust from which family members can receive financial help – like for education.
+This is no different to the way some moderately wealthy families have family trusts from which family members can receive financial help – like for education.

 What then about some solutions?